-Unfortunately, the process is an onerous one (5 – 7 years or longer on average) and the vast majority of cohousing projects run into insurmountable roadblocks.
-This is especially true in Vancouver with it’s sky-high land costs and complicated building approval processes.
+Unfortunately, the process is an onerous one (4 – 6 years or longer on average) and the vast majority of cohousing projects run into insurmountable roadblocks.
+This is especially true in Vancouver with its sky-high land costs and complicated building approval processes.

-By using a seasoned, quality developer with a site that’s already in the planning stage, we don’t have to take the significant financial risks of paying for land, or hiring architects, project managers and builders.
+By using a seasoned, quality builder of a development that’s already in the planning stage, we don’t have to take the significant financial risks of paying for land, or finding architects, project managers and builders.

-Most importantly, by finding compatible and interesting neighbours we have the great privilege of living among friends.
+Most important, by finding compatible and interesting neighbours who want an urban village experience, we have the great privilege of living among friends.